-Can I cook or bake with booze?
+Can I bake with booze?

 Below is a Wilton video showing how booze can be incorporated in a cupcake.
 Doing this for personal use is allowed.
 If you have a private party with family/friends, great!
 Once you slap a price on the cupcakes and sell them; it becomes illegal.
 You are selling alcohol.
 If you pop a tiny bottle of booze in the top of the cupcake (even if the bottle is unopened) it’s illegal.